Haihaya kingdom: Foundation of Mahishmati

 In the Harivamsha (33.1847), the honour of founding their future capital city of Mahishmati (in present-day Madhya Pradesh) was attributed to king Mahishmant, son of Sahanja and a descendant of Yadu through Haihaya.
-At another place it names Muchukunda, one of the ancestors of lord Rama, as the founder of Mahishmati.
+At another place it names Muchukunda, one of the ancestors of Rama, as the founder of Mahishmati.
 It states that he built the cities of Mahishmati and Purika in the Rksha mountains.

 According to the Padma Purana (VI.115), the city was actually founded by a certain Mahisha.

 Arjuna Kartavirya and his successors

 According to the Mahabharata and the Puranas, the most celebrated Haihaya king was Arjuna Kartavirya.
 His epithet was Sahasrabahu.
 He was called a Samrat and Chakravartin.
 His name is found in the Rig Veda (VIII.45.26).
 He ultimately conquered Mahishmati city from Karkotaka Naga, a Naga chief, and made it his fortress-capital.
 According to the Vayu Purana, he invaded Lanka and took Ravana prisoner.
 Arjuna propitiated Dattatreya and was favoured by him.
 Arjuna's sons killed the sage Jamadagni.
 Jamadagni's son Parashurama in revenge killed Arjuna.
 Arjuna's son Jayadhvaja succeeded him to the throne.
 Jayadhvaja was succeeded by his son Talajangha.